 “Let the Good Times Roll” by legend B.B King.
-It’s a great song — but it recently got me thinking.
+It’s a great song — but it recently got me thinking…How many of you are taking into consideration a diversified investment strategy approach?

 Essentially, human beings are good at assuming the good times will continue.
 What we’re really bad at – at individual and institutional levels – is realising that good times don’t roll forever.